birdLark/birdLark.github.io/docs/introduction.md

 1. java runtime environment, java >= 8

-2. If you want to run SeaTunnel in a cluster environment, any of the following Spark cluster environments is usable:
+2. If you want to run LarkMidTable in a cluster environment, any of the following Spark cluster environments is usable:

 - Spark on Yarn
 - Spark Standalone

-If the data volume is small, or the goal is merely for functional verification, you can also start in local mode without a cluster environment, because SeaTunnel supports standalone operation.
-Note: SeaTunnel 2.0 supports running on Spark and Flink.
+If the data volume is small, or the goal is merely for functional verification, you can also start in local mode without a cluster environment, because LarkMidTable supports standalone operation.
+Note: LarkMidTable 2.0 supports running on Spark and Flink.

 ## Downloads